apache/doris/docs/en/administrator-guide/colocation-join.md

 +----------------------------------------------------+
 ```

-If Colocation Join works, the Hash Join Node will show `colocate: true`。
+If Colocation Join works, the Hash Join Node will show `colocate: true`.

 If not, the query plan is as follows: